woleet/woleet.id-server/tests/java/docs/DiscoveryApi.md

 Get all public keys of a user.

-Use this endpoint to get all public keys owned by a user.
+Use this endpoint to get all public keys associated to a user.

 ### Example
 ```java